ASE A4 Steering Suspension Practice Test

 20.

-Answer A is wrong.
-Whenever tightening a castle nut onto a tapered fitting like a ball joint, never back it off to install the cotter pin.
-It results in a loose fit and movement between parts.
+Backing off the castle nut to install the cotter pin results in a loose fit and movement between parts.

 Answer C is wrong.
 They provide for up and down movement as the vehicle brakes and travels over bumps in the road.